Mark Watson: Television

 A three-episode run of We Need Answers began on BBC Four on 12 February 2009, based on the Edinburgh Fringe show of the same name.
 As with the live show, Watson co-hosted with Tim Key and Alex Horne.
 A further 13 episodes were broadcast later in 2009.
 Guests for the series included Germaine Greer, Michael Rosen and Jilly Goolden.

 In 2010 ITV4 commissioned Mark Watson Kicks Off, a sports panel show, hosted by Watson, where each week with three celebrities taking part in numerous rounds including "Beat the Best" where Watson takes on a sporting champion but with a twist and "I'm not a successful sports star but I'm related to someone who is" where the three celebrities ask questions to a guest who is related to a sports star.

 In 2011, Watson hosted a pilot for an improvisational comedy show called Improvisation My Dear Mark Watson.
 The one-off episode was commissioned and broadcast by Dave, who chose not to create a full series.
 The pilot aired on 9 July.

 In 2012, Watson starred with Micky Flanagan and host Mark Dolan as a captain in the Channel 4 panel programme The Mad Bad Ad Show.

 Guest appearances

-Watson has made occasional appearances on BBC Two's comedy panel show Mock The Week; he has also been a panellist on BBC music quiz show Never Mind The Buzzcocks four times—once as guest captain and once as presenter—in addition to appearing on the topical panel show Have I Got News for You.
-He has appeared on the panel shows Would I Lie to You?, QI, Argumental and Richard Osman's House of Games.
+Watson has appeared as a panellist on shows including Never Mind the Buzzcocks, QI, Who Said That?, Guessable, 8 Out of 10 Cats, Argumental, Have I Got News For You, Mock The Week, Would I Lie to You?; and in Dictionary Corner on Countdown (2023).

+He has been a contestant on Pointless Celebrities, Richard Osman's House of Games, Taskmaster, and Celebrity Mastermind.

+He has performed stand-up on shows including Michael McIntyre's Comedy Roadshow (2009), Channel 4's Comedy Gala (2010), Live at the Apollo (2011), and Tonight at the London Palladium (2017).